 Advising in Arts and Sciences

 All freshmen, and students in most majors at all levels in the College, must be advised before they can register for classes.
 If you try to register on PAWS and find you have an Advising Hold, this indicates that you must meet with your academic advisor first, who can then remove the hold.

-If you have chosen a major, your advisor is a faculty member who has been assigned to you by the Department in which their major is offered.
+If you have chosen a major and are not a freshman, your advisor is a faculty member who has been assigned to you by the Department in which their major is offered.
 This assigned advisor will meet with you by appointment to discuss degree/major requirements and assist in choosing courses that will be needed to complete your degree.
 Departmental advisors are typically assigned in the first two weeks of classes.
 You should meet with your advisor every semester to make sure that you are making the right choices and discuss any questions or problems that you may have experienced during the semester.

 We know that choosing a major is a significant decision in your life, and we want to help you to make the best one.
-If you are unsure of what you want to major in, please talk to one of the Academic Advisors located in the Advising Center.
+If you are unsure of what you want to major in, please talk to your First Year Advising Center advisor if you are a freshman, or with one of the Academic Advisors located in the Advising Center.
 In addition, the Office of Career Services can help you find a major and career that is a good fit with your interests and unique abilities.
 Remember that if you are undecided about your major now, you can still make progress toward your degree as a General Studies major.